13th International Hemp Building Symposium Program

 12:30 – 1:00 p.m.
 Panel discussion

 12:30 – 1:00 p.m.
-Panel discussion with speakers Stephen Clarke, Alex Sparrow and Alexandros Tsamis lead by Jean Lotus, Hemp Build Mag.
+Panel discussion with speakers from the New Materials Session, lead by Jean Lotus, Hemp Build Mag.

 Jean Lotus is the publisher of www.hempbuildmag.com and the Hemp Building Directory 2025.
 She is executive director of the Colorado-based Natural Building Alliance.
 She also co-founded Texas-based Hemp Build School delivering online and IRL workforce development technical training for building with hemp.